ON THIS PAGE: You will learn about the different treatments doctors use for people with this type of lymphoma. Use the menu to see other pages.

 A stem cell transplant is a medical procedure in which a patient’s bone marrow is replaced by highly specialized cells, called hematopoietic stem cells, that develop into healthy bone marrow.
-Hematopoietic stem cells are found both in the bloodstream and in the bone marrow.
-Today, this procedure is more commonly called a stem cell transplant, rather than bone marrow transplant, because it is stem cells in the blood that are typically being transplanted, not the actual bone marrow tissue.
+Hematopoietic stem cells are blood-forming cells found both in the bloodstream and in the bone marrow.
+Today, this procedure is more commonly called a stem cell transplant, rather than bone marrow transplant, because it is stem cells that are typically collected from the blood that are being transplanted, not stem cells from the actual bone marrow tissue.

-There are two types of stem cell transplantation depending on the source of the replacement blood stem cells: autologous (AUTO) and allogeneic (ALLO).
+There are 2 types of stem cell transplantation, depending on the source of the replacement blood stem cells: autologous (AUTO) and allogeneic (ALLO).

 In an AUTO transplant, the patient’s own stem cells are used.
-The stem cells are obtained from the patient when he or she is in remission from previous treatment.
+The stem cells are collected from the patient when he or she is in remission after treatment.
 The stem cells are then frozen until they are needed.
 An AUTO transplant allows more intense chemotherapy doses to be given so leftover lymphoma cells are destroyed.
 Returning the saved stem cells to the body then allows the bone marrow and blood cells to recover from the intensive, high-dose chemotherapy.

 In an ALLO transplant, stem cells are obtained from a donor whose tissue matches the patient’s on a genetic level.
-Testing to see if a donor’s tissue matches that of the patient’s is called HLA-typing.
-Most often, a patient’s brother or sister serves as the donor, although an unrelated person can serve as a donor as well.
+Testing to see if a donor’s tissue matches that of the patient’s is called HLA typing.
+Most often, a patient’s brother, sister, or other relative serves as the donor, although an unrelated person can be a donor as well.
 The patient receives chemotherapy to stop his or her immune system from destroying the donor’s cells.
 In an ALLO transplant, the donor’s immune system is used to destroy the patient’s cancer cells.

-It is important to discuss the potential risks and benefits of both these types of transplants with the doctor in order to determine the best choice for an individual patient.
+It is important to talk with the doctor about the potential risks and benefits of both types of transplants to determine the best choice for an individual patient.
 Side effects depend on the type of transplant, your general health, and other factors.
 Learn more about the basics of stem cell and bone marrow transplantation.

 Getting care for symptoms and side effects

-Lymphoma and its treatment often cause side effects.
-In addition to treatment to slow, stop, or eliminate the disease, an important part of care is relieving a person’s symptoms and side effects.
+Hodgkin lymphoma and its treatment often cause side effects.
+In addition to treatments intended to slow, stop, or eliminate the disease, an important part of care is relieving a person’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.

 Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
 Any person, regardless of age or type and stage of cancer, may receive palliative care.
 It works best when palliative care is started as early as needed in the cancer treatment process.
-People often receive treatment for the lymphoma at the same time that they receive treatment to ease side effects at the same time.
-In fact, patients who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.
+People often receive treatment for the lymphoma at the same time that they receive treatment to ease side effects.
+In fact, patients who receive both at the same time often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.

-Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and supportive care options.
-And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it is addressed as quickly as possible.
+Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and palliative care options.
+During and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it can be addressed as quickly as possible.

 Learn more about palliative care.

-A remission can be temporary or permanent.
-This uncertainty leads to many survivors feeling worried or anxious that the disease will come back.
+A remission may be temporary or permanent.
+This uncertainty causes many people to worry that the cancer will come back.
 While many remissions are permanent, it’s important to talk with your doctor about the possibility of the disease returning.
-Understanding the risk of recurrence and the treatment options may help you feel more prepared if the lymphoma does return.
+Understanding your risk of recurrence and the treatment options may help you feel more prepared if the lymphoma does return.
 Learn more about coping with the fear of recurrence.

 Learn more about dealing with cancer recurrence.

 Recovery from lymphoma is not always possible.
-If treatment is not successful, the disease may be called advanced or terminal disease.
+If the lymphoma cannot be cured or controlled, the disease may be called advanced or terminal.